 Some great options available are halibut, sardines, tuna, and salmon.
 In order to get the ideal benefits, you need to include about eight ounces of these fish in your diet each week.
 Remember that the way you cook your food is just as important as the food you eat.
 We definitely don't recommend frying your fish.

 Heart-Healthy Oils for Balanced Cholesterol

 If you are having issues with your cholesterol balance, this is a sign that you are eating too much fat from animal sources as compared to plant sources.
 Olive oil and canola oil are awesome alternatives for lard and butter which can help you balance your meal while adding wonderful texture to your foods.

 If you are looking for a good salad dressing, we recommend ditching the standard unhealthy dressings and simply drizzle your salad with olive oil and add some low-calorie flavors to supplement the oil, such as black pepper, chopped garlic, or red wine vinegar.

 Soy Can Keep Your Heart Healthy

-Of course, just because “soy” is in the name doesn’t mean that it’s the right choice.
-Soy sauce, for example, is exceptionally high in salt, and should be used very sparingly, if at all.
-Also, men are recommended not to over-indulge in soy products, because it can have an inhibitive effect upon Testosterone, though not at reasonable levels of consumption.
+Of course, just because “soy” is in the name doesn't mean that it's the right choice.
+Soy sauce, for example, is exceptionally high in salt and should be used very sparingly, if at all.
+Also, men are recommended not to over-indulge in soy products, because they can have an inhibitive effect upon Testosterone, though not at reasonable levels of consumption.

 Beans Improve Cholesterol Balance